henriqurr/shopmee_ueek/README.md

 From there, it will be working when the "localhost/shopmee" link is accessed in the browser.

-NOTE: to access the administrator page to change the database, access the link "localhost/shopmee/tableManagement.php" in the browser.

 This project has design on all pages included and various protections and logic applied to the code, for perfect running of all features.

 created by Henrique Rodrigues.